chrisdembia/chrisdembia.github.io/learnteach/_posts/2013-05-12-python-swig-numpy.markdown

 ---
 layout: post
-title: Python wrapping using SWIG and NumPy
+title: Python wrapping, with NumPy support, using SWIG
 ---

-I recently learned how to use SWIG to wrap C++ code with Python, along with NumPy.
-Here are some of the existing resources for learning how to do this:
+I recently learned how to use SWIG to wrap C++ code with Python, and to do so with NumPy support.
+Here are some of the extant resources for learning how to do this:

 1. SWIG [documentation][swig]
 2. NumPy SWIG interface file [documentation][numpyswig]